wazuh/wazuh-documentation/source/deploying-with-ansible/guide/install-elk-server.rst

 	- hosts: 192.168.0.108
 	  roles:
 	      - { role: role: /etc/ansible/roles/wazuh-ansible/roles/elastic-stack/ansible-elasticsearch, elasticsearch_network_host: 'localhost' }
-	      - { role: /etc/ansible/roles/wazuh-ansible/roles/elastic-stack/ansible-logstash, logstash_input_beats: true,  elasticsearch_network_host: 'localhost' }
 	      - { role: /etc/ansible/roles/wazuh-ansible/roles/elastic-stack/ansible-kibana, elasticsearch_network_host: 'localhost' }

 As we can see, we have added the IP address of our Elastic Stack server to the ``hosts`` entry.
-We have added the three roles to execute, as everything goes on a single server, they will use ``localhost`` to communicate with Elasticsearch.
-Finally, we prepare Logstash by adding the entry ``logstash_input_beats: true`` to receive Filebeat events.

 3 - Running the playbook